ScotGovAnalysis/poverty-publications/README.md

 # About

-This repository contains the code for the annual Scottish Government "Poverty an Income Inequality in Scotland" report, the "Persistent Poverty in Scotland" report, the accompanying associated and supplementary tables, and the infographic child poverty update.
-It produces a folder website/\_site with all files for a website, including downloadable spreadsheets, to be hosted on data.gov.scot/poverty.
+This repository contains the code for the annual Scottish Government "Poverty an Income Inequality in Scotland" report, the "Persistent Poverty in Scotland" report, a child poverty summary and the accompanying reference tables.
+It produces a folder website/\_site with all files for the website (including downloadable spreadsheets) hosted on data.gov.scot/poverty.

-# Folder structure
+Running this project requires access to restricted Scottish Government datasets, which is only available to a small number of individuals who are responsible for producing the annual poverty reports.
+However, we hope that the code may still be useful.

 # Workflow